polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

-The following functions are considered obsolete:
+The following functions are considered obsolete in favor of the new `*_num_public_keys` and `*_public_key` counterparts:
 * `ext_crypto_ed25519_public_keys_version_1`
 * `ext_crypto_sr25519_public_keys_version_1`
 * `ext_crypto_ecdsa_public_keys_version_1`

-The functions used to return a host-allocated SCALE-encoded array of public keys of the corresponding type.
-As it is hard to predict the size of buffer needed to store such an array, new function `*_num_public_keys` and `*_public_key` were introduced to implement iterative approach.
+They cannot be used in a runtime using the new-style of entry-point.

 #### ext_crypto_{ed25519|sr25519|ecdsa}_num_public_keys